 There is a lot of discussion about home schooling versus public schools right now.
 Both approaches have advantages and disadvantages, so it can be hard to discern which way to go.

-I was really drawn to this article by Katie Fox about her family’s experiment with homeschooling.
+This article by Katie Fox about her family’s experiment with homeschooling really caught my attention.
 I appreciated Katie’s reminder that we all need to look for the way that brings simplicity and peace into our home.

 Every family is different and our educational choices will reflect those differences.